lwmqn/shepherd/README.md

 <a name="EVT_permit"></a>
 ### Event: 'permitJoining'
 `function(time) {}`
-Emitted when the Server is allowing for devices  to join the network.
-The event will be fired at each tick of countdown.
+Fired when the Server is allowing for devices to join the network.
+The event will be triggered at each tick of countdown.

 1. `time` (_Number_): seconds left to disallow devices to join the network